CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 group consensus this is the best of everything.
 I haven't done this in a manner to produce code, as I think the minimum of 4 devs needed to practice it isn't worth the productivity losses.

-## Staff vs Architect
-"Architects", and specifically non-coding architects I had bad experiences with in the past.
-I found they tried to specify way too much implementation details of the ticket, and since code review was their only function they nitpicked way too much in PR reviews.
-Staff engineers and platforming engineering do code reviews, maybe some pair programming, and help get the application to test/production with minimal downtime and risk.